camunda/camunda-bpm-platform/webapps/README.md

 #### Plugins

-Parts of the webapplications can be extended using plugins.
+Parts of the web applications can be extended using plugins.

 See [plugin development guide](http://docs.camunda.org/latest/real-life/how-to/#cockpit-how-to-develop-a-cockpit-plugin) for details.